arcticleo/reso/README.md

 gem 'reso'
 ```

-And then execute:
+And then install:

     $ bundle

-Or install it yourself as:

-    $ gem install reso
+Run the generator to copy migrations to your app:

+    $ rails g reso:install

+Create the database:

+    $ rails db:create

+Run the migrations:

+    $ rails db:migrate

 ## Usage